-As a youth or community leader, social worker, counsellor, or professional, what can you do?
+As a leader, social worker, counsellor, or professional, what can you do?

 In your line of work, you’re usually the one who is being asked for help, not the one asking for it.
 We are here to offer you assistance and support on what is a very difficult area to navigate.

 We understand that balancing between addressing violent extremism and knowing what your obligations are to intervene, isn’t easy.
-That’s why our Step Together teams have been trained specifically to help you.
+Whilst we are not legal experts, our Step Together team has been trained to provide you with information and referrals.
 Please call the Step Together helpline or refer to our FAQs.

 If you’ve noticed a significant change in behaviour, or an interest in something unusual, or even violent, it can be worrying.